Specially designed program for law enforcement, security, police &

 1. Utilize high quality locks on your doors.

-2. Consider adding burglar bars to you windows or planting thorny shrubs under your windows.
+2. Consider adding burglar bars to you windows or planting thorny shrubs

 3. Make proper use of lighting at home and abroad.